-- Trade receivables net of impairment include an amount of QR.
-285,258 thousand (2016: QR.
-366,766 thousand) receivable from Government and Government related entities. - The most significant amount of revenue from a Government related entity was earned from a contract with the Ministry of Foreign Affairs, amounting to QR.
+- Government and Government related entities. - Affairs, amounting to QR.
 38,192 thousand (2016: QR.
 18,564 thousand). - Industry fee (Note 10) pertains to the industry fee payable to CRA, a Government related entity.

 In accordance with IAS 24 (revised 2009) Related Party Disclosures, the Group has elected not to disclose transactions with the Qatar Government and other entities over which the Qatar Government exerts control, joint control or significant influence.
 The nature of transactions that the Group has with such related parties relates to provision of telecommunication services.